mouseless/baked/docs/architecture/README.md

 layer(s).

-Features may have multiple implementations, each named after its corresponding design or technology, e.g. `Authentication.FixedToken` and `Database.MySql`.
+Features may have multiple implementations, each named after its corresponding design or technology, e.g. `Authentication.FixedBearerToken` and `Database.MySql`.

 > [!TIP]
 >